 Near to this is “The Column of the Flagellation”, a relic that is claimed to be the pillar on which Jesus was flogged and beaten before he was crucified.
 The remains of Praxedis and Pudentiana can be found down a few steps in the crypt of the church.

-Overall, I think a visit to these two special places, perhaps combined with a tour of Santa Maria Maggiore, is a great way to spend a morning in Rome.
-I guess I particularly like this triangle because it has a strong feminine element to it.
+Overall, I think a visit to these two special places, perhaps combined with a tour of Santa Maria Maggiore, is a good plan for a morning in Rome.
+I particularly like this triangle because it has a strong feminine element to it.
 I hope you also enjoy your experience visiting these treasures.